 Prior to joining Akin Gump, Ms. Savio clerked for the Honorable Lawrence E. Meyers of the Texas Court of Criminal Appeals.
 She also served as a summer law clerk on the House Committee on Homeland Security and worked as an intelligence analyst at the National Security Agency.

-Ms. Savio received her B.A. with highest distinction in political and social thought in 2000 from the University of Virginia, where she was an Echols Scholar and elected to Phi Beta Kappa.
+Ms. Savio received her B.A. with highest distinction in political and social thought in 2000 from the University of Virginia, where she was an Echols Scholar and was elected to Phi Beta Kappa.
 She received her J.D. with honors in 2005 from the University of Texas School of Law, where she served on the Texas International Law Journal and represented clients though the law school’s Capital Punishment Clinic.

 Ms. Savio is a member of the following organizations:

-- Association of Women in International Trade, Co-Chair of the Europe Committee
+- Association of Women in International Trade

 - American Bar Association’s Section of International Law